 The best way to get a feel for Lisbon is by taking a tram ride through the city.
 Tram 28 is the most popular route with travelers, as it loops through some of Lisbon’s most charming neighborhoods and provides easy transportation up steep hills.
 Ride the loop through Baixa, Alfama, and Graça, before hopping off to do some sightseeing.

-Unlike Baixa, many buildings in Alfama and Graça, as well as in the adjacent neighborhoods of Castelo, Sao Vincente, and Mourari, managed to survive the quake.
+Unlike Baixa, many buildings in Alfama and Graça, as well as in the adjacent neighborhoods of Castelo, Sao Vincente, and Mourari, managed to survive the 1755 quake.
 These areas form the historic heart of the city.
-You can easily spend the better part of a day exploring Alfama and Graça, which have a quieter, folksier vibe than the rest of the city.
+You can easily spend the better part of a day exploring Alfama and Graça, which have a quieter, folksier vibe than the rest of Lisbon.

 The most famous landmark in this area can be seen from almost anywhere in the city.
-Castelo de São Jorge is a Moorish castle that has towered over the city since the 11th century, though fortifications on the hilltop date back much further.
+Castelo de São Jorge (sometimes referred to simply as Lisbon Castle) is a Moorish castle that has towered over the city since the 11th century, though fortifications on the hilltop date back much further.
 There are tours of the Moorish castle thrice daily, at 10:30 a.m., 1:00 p.m., and 4:00 p.m.
 You can also tour the archaeological site, visit a permanent exhibition displaying castle artifacts, and enjoy panoramic views of the city below.

 In Alfama, don’t miss visiting the oldest church in Lisbon.
 Sé de Lisboa was built in 1147 and has survived several earthquakes.
 It’s been modified and restored many times, and thus the architecture is an intriguing mix of several styles.
 The gothic cloister inside the church is a must-see for history buffs, as it opens onto archaeological excavations.